fullcalendar/fullcalendar-docs/_docs-v4/sizing/contentHeight.md

 By default, this option is unset and the calendar's height is calculated by [aspectRatio](aspectRatio).

 If an integer is specified, the height of the view will be guaranteed to be that exact pixel height.
-If the contents will not fit within the height, scrollbars will appear (new in version 2.1.0).
+If the contents will not fit within the height, scrollbars will appear.

 If a function is specified, this function will be called every time a height update is requested.
 This function should return a pixel value.

 If `"auto"` is specified, the view's contents will assume a natural height and no scrollbars will be used.
-(new in version 2.1.0).

 Example usage of `contentHeight`: